 - A guide to running Cortex chunks storage

 - Information regarding configuring Cortex

 For a guide to contributing to Cortex, see the contributor guidelines.

-To learn more about Cortex, consult the following documents & talks:
+To learn more about Cortex, consult the following talks and articles.

 - May 2019 KubeCon talks; “Cortex: Intro” (video, slides, blog post) and “Cortex: Deep Dive” (video, slides)

 - Feb 2019 blog post & podcast; “Prometheus Scalability with Bryan Boreham” (podcast)

 - Feb 2019 blog post; “How Aspen Mesh Runs Cortex in Production”